harp-lab/slog-lang1/docs/start.md

 4. <strong>Expressiveness</strong>: Slog's domain-specific language extensions support the tool designer to structure projects effectively and give sufficient expressiveness to the users.

+## Applications of Slog
+Slog's approach to data-parallel structured deduction makes it an ideal language for complex data analysis, logic programming, static analysis and much more.

+## Getting started
+- Link install .md here